ivma1-nhs/eligibility-signposting-api/README.md

 ```

 There are `make` tasks for you to configure to run your tests.
 Run `make test` to see how they work.
 You should be able to use the same entry points for local development as in your CI pipeline.

+## Sandbox

+There is a minimalist sandbox environment in `/sandbox` with an accompanying README with instructions on how to run it locally.

 ## Design